jliu678/Hugobox_cv/content/post/11i.Velocity_pipeline/index.md

 - column 'batch' is the batch ID of the dataset
 - column 'AB', 'BD', 'AC', 'CE', or 'ABCED' are velocity analysis outcomes.
 Green indicates successful recovery of ground truth trajectories, pink denotes failure, and grey indicates the analysis could not be computed.

-The results show that scVelo performance well when leveraging velocity, PCA and/or neighbor from larger populations, as 'B->D' and 'C->E' are able to recover the ground truth trajectories.
+The results show that scVelo performs well when leveraging velocity, PCA and/or neighbor from larger populations, as 'B->D' and 'C->E' are able to recover the ground truth trajectories.

 {{% callout note %}}
 Later in this post, I will demonstrate that leveraging velocity, PCA, and/or neighborhood information from larger populations can effectively enhance the accuracy of velocity analysis in real-world, large-scale single-cell RNA-seq datasets.